-Start with a simple fact: resin cools as it is injected into a mould.
+Moulding is a manufacturing process in which resin in a barrel is heated to a molten state, then shot into a mould to form a final thermoplastic part.
+Resin cools as it is injected into a mould.
 This is why the leading edge of the resin flow within a mould is always the coolest area of the resin, and, therefore, the closest to solidifying.
 In a well-designed mould, this is generally not a problem.
-The exception may occur when the resin flow is divided by an obstacle and then meets again on the other side of the obstruction, for example, the core that creates a rectangular hole in a cover plate (see fig. 1).
+The exception may occur when the resin flow is divided by an obstacle and then meets again on the other side of the obstruction.
+One example is the core that creates a rectangular hole in a cover plate.
 When this happens, you have two surfaces meeting downstream from the obstruction.
 Ideally, they will meld together to form a solid joint, but if they have cooled too much to meld completely, the result is a knit line.

 Knit Lines and Resins

-A knit line is any line, visible or not, where two resin flows meet (see fig. 2).
-Depending on the design of the mould and the material being injected, a knit line may present no problem at all, may be a cosmetic issue, or can cause a potentially serious structural problem.
-One of the deciding factors is the resin being injected since resins vary in their tendency to form knit lines.
+A knit line is any line, visible or not, where two resin flows meet.
+Depending on the design of the mould and the material being injected, a knit line may: present no problem at all, be a cosmetic issue, or cause a potentially serious structural problem.
+One of the deciding factors is the resin being injected, since resins vary in their tendency to form knit lines.
 Among the most likely to show lines is ABS.
 In many cases, a knit line in ABS is solid enough that it will not significantly weaken the part, but it may appear to be a crack in the finished part.

 Two factors can make this particularly problematic.
 If the boss is near the edge of the part, the knit line will be very short, leaving relatively little surface holding the two faces together.
 When you add the "wedge" effect of a screw being driven into the boss, a knit line can turn into a crack.